kevgo/run-that-app/README.md

 - `--available`: signal via exit code whether an app is available on the local platform
-- `--error-on-output`: treat all output of the executed application as an error condidion
+- `--error-on-output`: treat all output of the executed application as an error condition
 - `--help` or `-h`: show help screen
 - `--log`: enable all logging
 - `--log=domain`: enable logging for the given domain
   - see the available domains by running with all logging enabled
 - `--optional`: if there is no pre-compiled binary for your platform, do nothing.
-This is useful for non-essential applications that shouldn't break
+This is useful if non-essential applications shouldn't break automation if they are not available.
-- `--update`: updates the versions in `.tool-versions` automation if they are not available.
+- `--update`: updates the versions in `.tool-versions`
 - `--which`: displays the path to the installed executable of the given application
-- `--version` or `-V`: displays the version of run-that-app
+- `--version` or `-V`: displays the installed version of run-that-app
-- `--versions=<number>`: displays the given amount of most recent versions of the given app
+- `--versions=<number>`: displays the given amount of installable versions of the given app

 The app version override should consist of just the version number, i.e.
 `1.6.26` and not `v1.6.26`.
+Run-that-app formats the version to match Git tags as needed.

 ### examples